deanslee/FigureOneLab/README.md

 If you need further guidance, you can email me directly at dean.sl.lee@gmail.com.
 I will do my best to give you pointers with the time I have.

+A simple directory structure you can use to organize your work.
+FigureOneLab/trevino/
+- data/ (This holds all the "raw" files, PDFs, etc., related to the paper to do your analysis.)
+- outs/ (This holds all the intermediate and final outputs of your analysis.)
+- filename1.ipynb
+- filename2.ipynb

 ### **Intended Audience**

 - Bare minimum prerequisites: 1 year of college-level biology (AP Biology also works), introductory Python, habit of googling or ChatGPT-ing to find answers